lukegabriel520/workit/README.md

 # Workit

 Non-invasive Windows CLI session booter.
-Launch named profiles of apps and URLs on demand — no background services, no boot hooks.
+Launch named profiles of apps and URLs on demand.

 **What it is:** One command opens your apps (browser, games, Discord, whatever you set up).
 Does not run at Windows login.
 Does not spy on you.